 If you’re wondering what exactly you can mix with our powder masks besides just water—you’re in luck!
 We’ve rounded up our favorite mixing agents below, all of which can most likely be found right in your pantry or fridge.

-This one is kind of a no-brainer, but still worth mentioning because both of our masks have been formulated to be extremely effective with just mixing in a few teaspoons of water and this works for just about any skin type.
+An obvious (and easy) choice, but still worth mentioning because both of our masks have been formulated to activate and be extremely effective by simply mixing them with a few teaspoons of water—and this works for just about any skin type.

 Apple Cider Vinegar

 Apple cider vinegar has gotten quite the hype over the last few years—but for good reason!
-If you tend to have more oily, breakout prone skin, then mixing your dry mask with some apple cider vinegar may be the answer you’ve been looking for.
-It helps to balance out your pH as well as calm any active breakouts.
-If you’re nervous to use apple cider vinegar (since it can be a bit strong) try mixing with a little bit of water and vinegar instead.
+If you tend to have more oily, breakout prone skin, then mixing our masks with some apple cider vinegar may be the answer you’ve been looking for.
+It helps to balance your pH as well as calm any active breakouts.
+If you’re nervous to use apple cider vinegar (since it can be a bit strong) try mixing with a little bit of water and vinegar and viola!

-If you’re looking for something with a little more exfoliation power then Greek yogurt is the one for you.
-It naturally has lactic acid, which helps to break down dead skin cells, which is key if you have skin that's more on the oily or combination side.
-Another tip—you can mix the mask then pop it in the fridge for a few minutes to make it extra cooling (which feels great on a hot day btw).
+This is a our favorite for all skin types and if you’re looking for something with a little more exfoliation power.
+The natural lactic acid helps to break down dead skin cells, which is key if you have skin that's more on the oily or combination side but also the perfect remedy for dry itchy skin.
+This is also a great choice for those with sensitive skin since the yogurt never fully dries which is often the reason clay masks can sometimes be problematic for them.
+Another tip—you can mix the mask then pop it in the fridge for 10 minutes to make it extra cooling (which feels great on a hot day btw).